pschmitt/tmux-ssh-split/README.md

 Other options include:

-- verbose: Display a message when spawning the SSH shell
+- `@ssh_split_verbose`: Display a message when spawning the SSH shell
-- fail: Whether to not do anything if the current pane is *not* running SSH.
+- `@ssh_split_fail`: Whether to not do anything if the current pane is *not* running SSH.
 By default a normal split will be done.
-- no_shell: If set to `true` this will disable the spawning of a shell session
-- *after* the SSH session.
-This will make the pane exit when the SSH session
+- `@ssh_split_no_shell`: If set to `true` this will disable the spawning of a shell session *after* the SSH session.
+This will make the pane exit when the SSH session ends.
-- ends.

 ## Example config